310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-yes, i think so~ they do not really like the idea of me sleeping away from home.
+yes, i think so~ they do not really [like] the idea of me sleeping [away] from home.

 it is already bad enough that i have been getting scolded for doing things that are “not like me” lately…

-is it not like me to act this way? i do not know myself… what do you think, temple guy?
+is it not [like] me to act this way? i do not know myself… what do you think, [temple guy]?
 {% endbubble %}

 {% bubble Keito %}
 Don’t ask me such a difficult question.
 “Like oneself” and “like a human” aren’t things you can calculate.
 They’re vague concepts.

-The majority of the world—or perhaps just you yourself—will have to go through conflict after conflict until you find an answer that satisfies you.
+The majority of the world — in other words, oneself — will have to go through conflict after conflict until you find an answer that satisfies you.
 {% endbubble %}

 {% bubble Ritsu %}
-Did you get that idea from my brother, *Kei*-*chan*?
+Did you get that idea from my brother, *Kei-chan*?
 {% endbubble %}

 {% bubble Keito %}